We Declare: A Project to Strengthen Israeli Democracy

-For We Declare resources and sample booklets - scroll down or click here.
+For We Declare resources and sample booklets – see below.

 The We Declare project aims to bring democracy and democratic values to the forefront of Israeli discourse, inspired and based upon the Israeli Declaration of Independence.
 Through We Declare, BINA engages Israeli leaders, scholars, artists, educators, students and general public in a common discourse on the nature and future of Israeli democracy and democratic values such as human rights, civil rights, equality, diversity, and civil involvement.
 We Declare aims to re-examine and re-interpret the Israeli Declaration of Independence as a living, dynamic, relevant and shared document and source of inspiration for Israelis of all sectors.

 The Declaration of Independence is perhaps the only consensual text to which all sectors of Israeli society can relate to some degree or another.
 Although the document is a source of ongoing dispute and debate among many segments of society, it is still the singular text at the core of Israel's existence as a sovereign state.
 However, many Israelis lack basic familiarity, appreciation and understanding of the Israeli Declaration of Independence and fail to see its relevance to their lives and the importance of the document as a formative text for this generation.